UVADS/reinforcement_learning/09_safety_in_ml/paper_dead_end_discovery_questions..md

 ### Using Reinforcement Learning to Identify High Risk States and Treatments in Healthcare
-Mehdi Fatemi, Taylor Killian, Marzyeh Ghassemi
+Authors: Mehdi Fatemi, Taylor Killian, Marzyeh Ghassemi

 Carefully read the blog post and watch the video near the bottom.
 We will discuss the questions below.